 The First World War Centenary Cathedral Repairs Fund 2016-2018

-This fund is now open for new applications, with a closing date of Tuesday 31 May 2016.
+The latest round of grant applications closed on Tuesday 31 May 2016.
 There will be one further round with a closing date of Monday 26 September 2016.
 Grant offers will be made in July and November 2016 and claims will need to be made by the end of February 2018.
 NB there will be no possibility of carrying over funding after the end of March 2018 as under government rules all payments must relate to work carried out or costs incurred before this date.

 For detailed application criteria click here.
 If you have a query please contact the Secretariat, details below.

 Applications are made online.
 To make an application or access a previously completed or started application form click here.
 For a list of the application form questions and an explanation of what documents will need to be uploaded click here.